chandankumarpanigrahi/QR_Maker/README.md

 3. Click the 'Generate' button.
 4. After the QR code is generated, you can download it by clicking on the 'Download' button.

+## Technologies Used

+- HTML
+- CSS
+- Bootstrap
+- JavaScript
-This QR Code Generator is perfect for ease to use and with Simple UI.
+- QR Code Generator Library